metacpan/metacpan-cpan-extracted/distros/O/OX-RouteBuilder-REST/README.md

 service which provides a controller instance.
 For each HTTP verb you want to support you will need to set up an action with the name `$action_$verb` (e.g. `$action_GET`, `$action_PUT`, etc).
-If no matching action-verb-method is found, a 404 error will be returned.
+If no matching action-verb-method is found, a 501 error will be returned.

 `controller` and `action` will also be automatically added as defaults for the route, as well as `name` (which will be set to `"REST.$controller.$action"`).

+A `HEAD` request will be redirect to `GET` (with a potential response body removed), unless you implement a method named `$action_HEAD`.

 To generate a link to an action, use `uri_for` with either the name (eg `"REST.$controller.$action"`), or by passing a HashRef `<{